chetmurthy/yay/YAYAML-SPECIFICATION.md

 On empty input, it returns `EOI', and otherwise it returns failure (which signifies bad input).
 It returns any token returned by `rawtoken`, as well as `EOL` and `EOI`.

+## Transducing a Lexically Correct Stream to the Final Lexemes

+Once we have a lexically correct stream,